dmbarbour/glas/docs/GrammarLogicProg.md

 Patterns are syntactic sugar over procedural fragments.
 We will support procedure fragments within the pattern to guarantee patterns have full flexibility of procedures.
 We can use method calls within patterns outside of a procedure fragment, in which case the 'input' parameter is implicitly threaded.
 Constants and lists have some special support, mostly operating on 'input' and returning themselves.

 In some cases an exact match is needed, in which case we'll insist that the 'remaining' input is unit.
-Our syntax can support both `parse &var with ...` and `match Expr with ...`, with the latter requiring an exact match.
+Our syntax can support both `parse &var with ...` and `match Expr with ...`, with the latter requiring an exact match but allowing any expression for initial input.
 A normal method call might be defined in context of an implicit `parse &input with ...`.
+And we can explicitly provide an 'input' argument in contexts where one is not implicitly provided.

 Thoughts: